 When Dreamland opened on Margate’s sea-front in 1920, it must have got the same enthralled reaction as Disneyland in 1955.
 There was a pleasure garden on the site in the 1870s, including a lake, statues, menagerie, and ‘ruined abbey’.
 In 1880, the first ride appeared: a ‘Sea on Land’ machine that moved passengers up and down.
 A permanent amusement park was the brainchild of John Iles who, after visiting Coney Island, had built such parks around the world.
 His iconic wooden Scenic Railway, plus other smaller rides, made for the big success called Dreamland.
 The Iles family sold up in 1968, since when the park has had as many ups and downs as a roller-coaster.
 Its long-term failure was sealed by Margate’s decline as a holiday destination and competition from true theme parks like Chessington.
 Dreamland folded in 2003, and a public campaign led to a disastrous relaunch.
 Restarted in 2017, it now operates partly as a concert venue.

 Since the British (2016) and American (2019) movies called ‘The Lighthouse’, it’s been hard to see any such structure as simply a device for showing ships the way.
 Dungeness, as Kent’s southernmost point, was always the obvious place for an entrance light to the Dover Strait, the world’s busiest shipping channel.
 The problem for lighthouse-builders, however, has always been the same: the coastline will not sit still.
-The current operational lighthouse, operational since 1961, is the fifth.
+The current lighthouse, operational since 1961, is the fifth.
 It succeeded the ‘Old Lighthouse’, opened in 1904, which now serves as a tourist attraction.
 Aside from providing fabulous views of the sea, the nature reserve, the power station, and of course the ‘New Lighthouse’ 300 yards away, a visit gives rein to the imagination.
 What would it be like to be shut up in one of these for months, with just one other person for company?
-Sadly, many more people now know the answer before Covid-19 struck.
+Sadly, many more people now know the answer than before Covid-19 struck.

-Dymchurch Martello Tower
+Dymchurch Martello Tower No. 24

 It’s easy to look at a Martello tower and wonder what possible use it had.
-It was in fact a cleverly designed structure, around 30 feet high, that accommodated a cannon on the roof, soldiers’ quarters on the first floor, an armoury at ground level, and storage in the basement, all encased in brick walls up to thirteen feet thick.
+It was in fact a cunningly designed structure, around 30 feet high, that accommodated a cannon on the roof, soldiers’ quarters on the first floor, an armoury at ground level, and storage in the basement, all encased in brick walls up to thirteen feet thick.
 75 of them were built along the coast of Kent and East Sussex in the early C19, when the threat of a Napoleonic invasion was serious.
 Fortunately, the towers never had to be put to practical use.
 Number 24, at Dymchurch, was neither demolished nor sold off as a private residence, but conserved for public inspection at weekends.
 Visiting the circular interior, still essentially in its pristine state, feels rather like entering a converted oast-house.
 The name, incidentally, did not come from their designer, but was a misnomer for the original such tower, near Punta Mortella in Corsica.